ukparliament/weeknotes.data-search/2018/22/index.md

 ### Nothing happened this week

-Or at least if it did I was on holiday and nobody told me about it.
+Or, maybe it did.
+I don’t know.
+I was on holiday.
+Nobody told me.